| Introduction Bearded Dragon are gentle beasts they come form australia but are avalible to the us because of there

 is removed.
 Rinse all surfaces repetedly until you can no longer smell bleach.
 If you still smell bleach rinse again, because

 bleech is harmful to Bearded Dragons.
+Hygiene

 Hand washing is very important when owning any reptile.
 Washing your hands before and after handeling your Bearded Dragon will